emnify/product-docs/docs/glossary.md

 ## Service profile
 A profile that defines the services and functionality of a device managed through the emnify platform.

-## SIM
+## SIM - Subscriber identification module
+A subscriber identification module (SIM) contains an integrated circuit ([IC](#ic---integrated-circuit)) that is often mounted on a plastic card.
+Pluggable SIMs mounted on plastic cards are offered in various form factors.
-A SIM (Subscriber Identification Module) an integrated circuit (IC) available as a card in various form factors that stores data used to identify a subscriber ([IMSI](#imsi---international-mobile-subscriber-identity)) along with other other network information for connecting and authenticating with a [mobile network operator (MNO)](https://www.emnify.com/iot-glossary/mno).
+A SIM stores data used to identify a subscriber ([IMSI](#imsi---international-mobile-subscriber-identity)) along with other network information for connecting and authenticating with a [mobile network operator (MNO)](https://www.emnify.com/iot-glossary/mno).
-An [eSIM](https://www.emnify.com/iot-glossary/esim) is a SIM with an [eUICC](#euicc---embedded-universal-integrated-circuit-card) which can be produced as SIM card in various form factors or embedded within a device.
+An eSIM is a SIM with an [eUICC](#euicc---embedded-universal-integrated-circuit-card).
+Although eSIMs can be embedded directly in a device, they are also manufactured as pluggable SIM cards.
 The [emnify eSIM](/services/global-iot-sim) has capabilities not available with other eSIMs.

 ## SIM batch